rtbrick/bngblaster/docsrc/sources/routing/ldp.rst

     --log-level {warning,info,debug}
                             logging Level

-The python LDP RAW update generator is a python script that uses scapy to build LDP PDU.
-Therefore this tool can be easily modified, extend or used as a blueprint for your own tools to generate valid LDP update streams.
+The Python LDP RAW update generator is a Python script that uses scapy to build LDP PDU.
+Therefore this tool can be easily modified, extended, or used as a blueprint for your own tools to generate valid LDP update streams.